abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 you might say, *Today is my last opportunity to free the heart from the defilements.
 Let me do my best.*

-That's why we're here—to free the heart from greed, hatred, and delusion.
-Sometimes we can get lost in judging our meditation—*My samadhi is not good enough.* Although our meditation is very important, we forget that the whole reason we're meditating is to free ourselves from greed, hatred, and delusion.
-Depth of samadhi—and even profound insights—are only significant because they support that freedom.
+That's why we're here---to free the heart from greed, hatred, and delusion.
+Sometimes we can get lost in judging our meditation---*My samadhi is not good enough.* Although our meditation is very important, we forget that the whole reason we're meditating is to free ourselves from greed, hatred, and delusion.
+Depth of samadhi---and even profound insights---are only significant because they support that freedom.
 So we can reaffirm our intention to be free of greed, hatred, and delusion, to be content with our experience.
-No matter how difficult our situation is—our health, our position, or our mental states—it's not so bad.
+No matter how difficult our situation is---our health, our position, or our mental states---it's not so bad.
 It could be much worse.
 It's enough to be content with.
 This is simply where we find ourselves in this moment.
 This is where our *kamma* has put us.
 And it *is* possible for us to be content with our situation and to use it to free ourselves from the defilements.

-When we contemplate death and think we have to overcome the defilements—which we do—remember that one of the defilements we have to overcome is discontent with ourselves.
+When we contemplate death and think we have to overcome the defilements---which we do---remember that one of the defilements we have to overcome is discontent with ourselves.
 It's so common in this culture for people to find fault with themselves, to find it difficult to accept themselves.
 This manifests itself in so many ways.
 Sometimes, we can see this trait in people who are conceited.
 Often that conceit is a mask for